-Just be sure to get your tickets well ahead (at least a few days, preferably a few weeks) as it books up extremely quickly.
+Just be sure to get your tickets well ahead (at least a few days, preferably a few weeks) as it books up extremely quickly

 Take a Riverboat Cruise

 The Thames is the lifeblood of the city.
-Even now, after walking along it countless times, taking a boat cruise is one of my favourite ways to see the city from a different perspective.
+Even now, after walking along it countless times, taking a boat cruise is one of our favourite ways to see the city from a different perspective.

 The sight of sunset as you glide down the river on a boat cruise, picking out landmarks such as Tower Bridge, the Scoop, Parliament and the Tate Modern is enough to bring any cold, dead heart to life.

 The stunning Kew Gardens, with its world-famous conservatories, is the largest botanic garden in the world.
 You’d think that the daytime would be the only time to see the dazzling variety of plants.
 Nope.

 A different way to experience the UNESCO World Heritage site is at the “lates” evenings, where there are talks and workshops on all kinds of topics.

 Check the website for booking details, as most have an admission cost.

 Free Things to do in London at Night